Follow these simple steps to make your home a healthier place.

 - If you have a water leak, clean up the water right away.
 Then fix the leak.

-- Run the bathroom fan or open the window when you take a shower.
+- When you take a shower, run the bathroom fan or open the window.

 - Use a de-humidifier or air conditioner to keep the humidity level in your home between 30 and 60 percent.